vakeelkhan4100/javascript/arrayTest.md

 ```

-### Que15.Write a function that takes an array of strings and sorts them by their length in ascending order.
+### Que 15.
+Write a function that takes an array of strings and sorts them by their length in ascending order.

-// Example usage

 ```
 let arr = ["apple", "banana", "cherry", "date"];